-This textbook provides a complete overview of motivation and emotion, using an overarching organizational scheme of how biological, psychological, and environmental sources become motivation—the inducement of behavior, feelings, and cognition.
-It combines classic studies with current research and uses numerous real-world examples to engage the student and make often-difficult theoretical concepts come to life.
-By understanding and applying the principles of motivation described in the text, students will not only discover insights into what motivates their own behavior but also how to instigate self-change.
+Motivation provides an accessible introduction to motivation and emotion, combining classic studies with current research and uses numerous real-world examples to engage the student and make, often difficult, theoretical concepts come to life.
+By understanding and applying the principles of motivation described in the text, students will not only discover insights into what motivates their own behavior but also how to instigate self-change through goal-setting.

 Table of Contents

 1. Introduction to Motivation and Emotion 2.
 Evolutionary Antecedents of Motivation 3.
 Addictions and Addictive Behaviors 4.
 Homeostasis: Temperature, Thirst, Hunger, and Eating 5.
 Behavior, Arousal, and Affective Valence 6.
 Stress, Coping, and Health 7.
 Psychological Needs and Motives 8.
 Personality and Motivation 9.
 Extrinsic and Intrinsic Motivation 10.
 Goal Motivation 11.
 Emotions and Moods 12.
 Emotions as Motives

 Lambert Deckers is professor emeritus of psychological science at Ball State University in Muncie, Indiana.
 He taught psychology courses for 45 years, with 40 years devoted to teaching a course in motivation and emotion.
 He also taught courses in the psychology of learning, and history and systems of psychology.
 Professor Deckers is a charter member of the Association for Psychological Science and a member of the Society for the Science of Motivation.